to the Quetrupillán volcano – Villarrica

 Internacional) until the Crossing Palguín (km 20),

-a good gravel road.
-Instead of entering the hot springs (km
+through a good gravel road.
+Instead of entering the hot

-30) take the road to the left with the sign “Coñaripe”
+springs (km 30) take the road to the left with the sign

-the wider road until you get to the gate of the Fundo Porvenir
+finally you get to the gate of the Fundo Porvenir (km 38).

-(km 38).
-200 meters ahead you get to a house where you have
+200 meters ahead you get to the house of the Ulloa-Argüello

 From Pucón there are 38 kilometers in all and takes